 The winged bean isn’t picky about soil.
 In fact, the tuber is capable of stabilizing nitrogen in the soil, which increases plant absorption and creates healthier soil.
 Winged bean plants grow well in moist soil, but should not be overwatered.
 Consequently, the plant can be stressed by dry conditions near the end of the growing season.

 Fertilizing and Feeding Requirements of Winged Bean Plants

 Winged beans are not heavy feeders and don’t require frequent feeding.
 Fertilize young plants with a balanced 8-8-8 fertilizer when they are planted in the ground or in a container box.
 It shouldn’t be necessary to fertilize again until bean pods are beginning to mature.

 Natural feeding with compost is the best way to grow healthy, strong plants.
 Compost will provide all of the nutrients your bean plants need so avoid additional feeding.
 Too much nutrients can cause plants to burn.

 Growing winged beans in containers is one of the most successful ways to get a good production.
 Growing these plants in containers lets you closely control soil conditions, water, and makes moving growing plants into better conditions easy.
 Containers should be large enough to support full-grown plants that may be nine feet tall or more.

 Spacing, Depth, and Growing Winged Beans in the Ground

-Winged Bean plants will grow lots of leaves and vines throughout the hot months of summer.
+Winged bean plants will grow a lot of leaves and vines throughout the hot months of summer.
 It’s not uncommon for these plants to hold off budding until late in summer.
 Seed pods form throughout late summer and fall and will continue to fruit until frost conditions.